erena0424/Hydrangea-Classification/README.md

 # Hydrangea-Classification

+## Introduction

+Although hydrangeas have felt familiar to me since childhood, I recently noticed that there are so many different varieties.
+Fascinated by their beauty and playfulness, I've decided to make a classification model of hydrangea's images.

 ## Data Collection
 1. Register for an account on [SerpApi](https://serpapi.com/) and obtain your API key.
 2. Add your API key to the `Data Collection.ipynb` file.